LinShi11/csci-476-594-spring2021-private/lab05/README.md

 Connection: keep-alive
 Referer: http://www.xsslabelgg.com/profile/alice
 ```
 This time, the attacker, netcat, is waiting on port 5555 for the response.
-In our javascript code, we included a image tag that tells it to go the location, which is our local host this time, and in port 5555.
+In our JavaScript code, we included a image tag that tells it to go the location, which is our local host this time, and in port 5555.
 However, the cookie information is passed to the location while Elgg request for the "image".
 Therefore, we have recieved the cookie infomation on the attack's end.

 ### Task 4: